 Why write a blog?
 As a project manager there is analysis work, there is management, there is negotiating, there is change implementation, there are a bundle of different hats required each and every day.
 In fact nearly every mother has the necessary skills to be one.
 Problem solving and multi-tasking.
 Yet, I don’t get the opportunity to be creative.
 So, my blog is two things.
 An opportunity for me to be creative.
 And secondly the opportunity to use my creativity to help show my boys some parts of the world.
 I am not expecting to make money from it.
 The aim to me is invitational based only.
 Behind the scenes tours and things.

 I am not a travel blogger who claims to give up my life and travel around.
 Oh my lord that would stress me out.
 My sister-in-law is/was/might be again an actress/actperson?
 Her work comes in waves and sometimes not at all.
 I have no idea how she copes with that.
 She’s a marvel at handling the lack of uncertainty and being frugal.
 I am not that person.
 I have two children of which one is of school age.
-Whilst I am happy to take 1-2 days extra in the vacation, I don’t believe in missing school for holidays.
-I am not judging anyone else.
-I have a child who gets anxiety if he missed school work and he could certainly use all the time he can get learning the most basic of social skills.
-Both he and I need the routine of school and activities to develop him to his full potential.

 My husband and I are as different as chalk is to cheese.
-I like to travel with 3-4 days of unplanned days.
+I like to travel with days of unplanned activities.
 That would send him into a tail spin.
 He needs to schedule every meal and every night’s accommodation.
 Travel inspires us and brings us back to why we are.
 Travel extends us.
 Through dealing with lost bags and arguments over reservations and the like, we learn.
 We learn how to deal with each other.
-After 10 years together there is always learning to be done.
+After over 10 years together there is always learning to be done.
 Travel gives us shared experiences good or bad and how we deal with them develops us as ‘us’.

 Being the best we can